President and CEO

 Director of Accommodations and Resident Relations

 Michelle Olafson joined Franke Tobey Jones in 1999 as its Marketing and Sales Assistant.
 In 2001 she was promoted to the Senior Director of Residential Accommodations.
-In her role, she oversees the sales process and educating potential residents and their families about the benefits of living in a Continuing Care Retirement (CCRC) non-profit Community.
+In her role, she oversees the sales process and educating potential residents and their families about the benefits of living in a Continuing Care Retirement (CCRC also known as a Life Plan Community) non-profit Community.
 She brings her passion for working with seniors and assisting them with their retirement goals.
 Ms. Olafson believes that to a be a great sales counselor you need to have trust, transparency and the ability to have fun.

 Michelle has built strong relationships with her residents and co-workers and believes that it is the fabric of what makes a community great.
 Franke Tobey Jones has a rich history and reputation and has seen many generations of the same family come through its doors.
 Prior to working with seniors, she spent her career in real estate and retail management while studying business in college.